-Nov.
-19, 2020 Exercise Unannounced An exercise of the Emergency Alert and Siren Test.
-This is in conjunction with the Town of Milton Police and Fire departments.
-The test delivers a notification using text, e-mail, phone, video displays and two emergency loudspeakers on campus.
-To be used in case of a disaster, campus demonstration, or active shooter.
-Nov.
+Date Activity Announced or Unannounced Description Nov.
 16, 2021 Exercise Unannounced An exercise of the Emergency Alert and Siren Test.
 This is in conjunction with the Town of Milton Police and Fire departments.
 The test delivers a notification using text, e-mail, phone, video displays, and two emergency loudspeakers on campus.
 To be used in case of a disaster, campus demonstration, or active shooter.

 Dec.
 2021 Seminar Announced Curry College installed four types of classroom door lock down devices.
 Notified Faculty and Staff on the use of the locks.
 We also created a video in 2022 demonstrating how each type of device looked and worked on all the different types of classroom doors on campus.
 March 2021 April 2021 Exercise Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active shooter training for incoming Faculty and Staff online.
 Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
 Oct.
 5, 2021 Drill Unannounced Curry College along with Milton Fire Department conducted Fire Alarm drills at each residence hall.
 This ensures that students understand how to exit the building and where to gather in case of a true emergency.
 Mar.
 29, 2022 - Jun.
 30, 2022 Training (Online) Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active Shooter Training for current students.
 Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
 April 12, 2022 Training (Online) Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active Shooter Training for new employees.
 Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
 Oct.
 25, 2022 3:30 PM Drill Unannounced Curry College along with Milton Fire Department conducted Fire Alarm drills at each residence hall.
 This ensures that students understand how to exit the building and where to gather in case of a true emergency.

 Nov.
 16, 2022 Exercise Unannounced An exercise of the Emergency Alert and Siren Test.
+This is in conjunction with the Town of Milton Police and Fire departments.
+The test delivers a notification using text, e-mail, phone, video displays and two emergency loudspeakers on campus.
+To be used in case of a disaster, campus demonstration, or active shooter.
+Aug.
+2023 Training (Online) Announced Curry College hired Synergy Solutions Inc., a leader in Workplace Violence training to conduct Active Shooter Training for current students.
+Participants learned the key concepts of the "4Ls": Locate, Lockdown, Leave, and Live.
+Nov.
+15, 2023 Drill Unannounced Curry College along with Milton Fire Department conducted Fire Alarm drills at each residence hall.
+This ensures that students understand how to exit the building and where to gather in case of a true emergency.
+Nov.
+29, 2023 1:25 PM Exercise Unannounced An exercise of the Emergency Alert and Siren Test.
 This is in conjunction with the Town of Milton Police and Fire departments.
 The test delivers a notification using text, e-mail, phone, video displays and two emergency loudspeakers on campus.
 To be used in case of a disaster, campus demonstration, or active shooter.